-Plants nurtured with the effects of CO2 typically produce stronger and more vibrant qualities.
+Plants nurtured with the effects of CO2 typically are stronger and more vibrant.
 These qualities are often characterized by stronger roots, bigger dark green leaves, and considerably more fruits and flowers when compared with plants with insufficient carbon dioxide.
+This is because in high light situations, such as being under grow lights, there is often more light than the plant can use.
+By providing it with extra CO2, the plant can use more light than it naturally would be able to.

 Adding carbon dioxide to your plants is proven to increase yields, but due to the high cost of implementing these systems, it is not a necessary practice.